codurance/site/services/training/crafted-design.md

 ## Content

 * Four elements of simple design
-* Mapping and visualising business concepts in code
+* Use TDD as a design tool with Outside-In TDD
-* SOLID principles
+* Busienss application of SOLID principles
 * Testing and refactoring legacy code to express business domain
-* Expressing design and architecture in code
-* Outside-in TDD
 * Interaction Driven Design (IDD)
-* Introduction to DDD and supporting architecture types (i.e. layered, hexagonal and event driven)
+	* Map and visualise business concepts in code
+	* Express design and architecture in code, but keeping your domain clear
+	* Learn an evolution of a subset of DDD

 ## Audience